Huang-Libo/Notebook/VirtualMachine/OpenWrt.md

 In [Expanding root partition and filesystem](https://openwrt.org/docs/guide-user/advanced/expand_root?s[]=resize), it explains how to expand OpenWrt root partition and filesystem on x86 target.

-You can use [firmware-selector](https://firmware-selector.openwrt.org/) page to pre-install required packages in your customized firmware, then you can use them to resize the filesystem more convenient.
+The [firmware-selector](https://firmware-selector.openwrt.org/) page can be used to pre-install packages into your customized firmware, simplifying the filesystem resizing process.

 ### 2.3.
 Stable release